AFES

 Participants from the event will explore meaningful and significant conversations across multiple themes while navigating complex global challenges.
 The sessions will tackle interconnected themes such as financial inclusion, sustainability through innovation, education, and strengthening supply chains.
 Through these conversations, the forum aims to inspire actionable strategies that empower not only organizations but also communities to adapt and drive purposeful impact in a disrupted world.

-KEYNOTE SPEAKER
+KEYNOTE SPEAKERS

 H.E.
-Ban Ki-Moon
+Ban Ki-moon

 8th Secretary General, United Nations